-codegakiwi asked: Your voting philosophy appears to be, if there aren't any toys I like then I'm not going to play.
+codegakiwi said: Your voting philosophy appears to be, if there aren't any toys I like then I'm not going to play.
 What if most people followed your advice.
 Is it a democracy if only a minority of people participate?
 Do the thousands of people (women, minorities, non-landholding whites) who died, suffered, or were for hundreds of years discriminated against as they fought for the opportunity to have an equal political voice in this country give you any motivation to not tell people, 'it's okay not to vote'?

 1. The presidential election is not the only election in the country.
 I have voted multiple times for state and local elections.